diderot-edu/diderot-guide/INSTALL.md

 # Installation

-Diderot specific binaries for MacOS and Linux are located in the bin directory.
+Diderot specific binaries for MacOS and Linux are located in the bin directory of the guide.
+Download the guide here: https://github.com/diderot-edu/diderot-guide

 ## MacOS